Quick Help Guide

 Feed Me runs a service on the Bellarine, Geelong and Surf Coast collecting spare food and excess produce while sharing it with the community who need it, no questions asked.

-In addition to delivering food to the region, Feed Me Bellarine operates a café and market at 24 Sinclair Street, Ocean Grove AND 9, 7-9 Cylinders Drive, Torquay that are open Tuesday to Saturday, from 10:00am – 4:00pm year round with the exception of Christmas Eve, Christmas Day and Boxing Day.
+In addition to delivering food to the region, Feed Me Bellarine operates a café and a wasted mini-market at 24 Sinclair Street, Ocean Grove AND 9, 7-9 Cylinders Drive, Torquay that are open from 10:00am – 4:00pm year round with the exception of Christmas Day and Boxing Day.

 Help & Support Lines